GAMEPLAY RULES & POLICIES

 · Biome Change: A city can apply to have areas of their city changed to a specific biome, within reason.
 Banned biomes: Flower Forest, Mushroom Island, Mushroom Island Shore, The End, Hell, Deep Ocean, The Void, Frozen Ocean, and Extreme Hills Edge.

 · Server Icon/Landmark: Indicators of cities on the Server map.
-Landmarks can be any of these icons except for ‘bighouse’ (Private City Icon), ‘building’ (Gov City Icon) and the colored flags (State Icon).
+Cities are given the default ‘bighouse’ icon, but can request a flag/crest to be used instead.
+Landmarks can be any of these icons except for ‘bighouse’ (Private City Icon) and ‘building’ (Gov City Icon).

 XIX.
 Private City Evictions

 · Private city evictions must be requested in a topic on the forums.

 · A photo of the city rules, the plot name, the plot owners, and relevant photo evidence are required.

 · Inactivity evictions do not require photos.
 Simply include the amount of time the owners were inactive in addition to the other required information.

 · Evictions for violations of eyesore rules or other rules about the contents of the plot must follow the Eyesore process as outlined in Section VI.

 · Please post eviction requests in the “Evictions” forum category, and please place photos in spoiler tags. ([details=”text here”] photo [/details])

 · Eviction requests will be assessed based on reasonable interpretations of the rules, and of the progress that the player has made in addressing the notice.

 · Players who have been inactive for more than eight months may be evicted from a plot, regardless of a city’s inactivity rule.